jotego/jtcores/cores/s16b/README.md

 Developer's note: encrypted games don't work if the core is compiled using the J68 CPU module for M68000.

+# Flip on Vertical Games

+System 16 games cannot be flipped in a different way than the originally intended by the software because of their peculiar sprite hardware.
+If you need to flip the screen because your LCD is rotated the opposite way, you can still do it in the video menu at the price of 1-frame delay.
+Nonetheless, there is no possibility for flipping on the CRT output.

+Whatever SEGA made available in the DIP menu is what we can have on the CRT.

 # Special Inputs

 Game           |  Players |  Analog    | Other